saireddyavs/task-manager/README.md

 ### About

-A simple manager api build using node and express.
-The API includes endpoints which can do CRUD operation.
+A minimalist task manager API developed using Node.js and Express.
+This API provides endpoints for seamless CRUD (Create, Read, Update, Delete) operations.

 ### Built using